ebgaaron/diplib/doc/src/DIPimage/09_mex_files.md

 \subsection sec_dum_mex_files_dml_input_data Converting other types

-There exist similar `Get...` functions for just about every *DIPlib* type, for example `dml::GetFloat`, `dml::GetFloatArray` or `dml::GetFloatCoordinateArray`.
-See the documentation to the <tt>\ref dml</tt> namespace for a complete list.
+There exist similar `Get...` functions for just about every *DIPlib* type, for example
+\ref dml::GetFloat, \ref dml::GetFloatArray or \ref dml::GetFloatCoordinateArray.
+See
+the documentation to the <tt>\ref dml</tt> namespace for a complete list.
 These take an `mxArray` pointer as input, validate it, and output a value of the appropriate type.
 If the validation fails, an exception is thrown.

-There exist also a series of `dml::GetArray` functions that do the reverse process: they take a value of any type typically returned by a *DIPlib* function, and convert it to an `mxArray`, returning its pointer.
+There exist also a series of \ref dml::GetArray functions that do the reverse process: they take a value of any type typically returned by a *DIPlib* function, and convert it to an `mxArray`, returning its pointer.
 Note that *MATLAB* always takes care of freeing any `mxArray` objects created by the MEX-file, there is no need